Centrifuges

 cells clumped there.)

-You may have seen astronauts and pilots whizzing round in centrifuges too.
+You might have seen astronauts and pilots whizzing round in centrifuges too.
 There's no

 special reason why they spin round in a circle; that's pretty much